muhammad-salem/ariia/README.md

 - save time while downloading, by spiriting download process and writing data to hard disk.
 - using cache memory, to reduce hate resulted by continuous writhing to (mechanical/old/magnet hard disk), not test on ssd Hard Disk
-- solve heat problem, by reduce write time to hard disk - flush on fixed rate of time every 5s.
+- solve the heat problem by reducing write time to hard disk - flush on fixed rate of time every 5s.

 ___